GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 # Making multiplayer games with GDevelop

+!!! danger

+    GDevelop Multiplayer is being beta-tested right now.
+Check the known missing features at the bottom of this page.

 GDevelop provides a built-in solution for **real-time multiplayer games**.
 Whether you're making a simple multiplayer game or a more complex one, from a cooperative game to a competitive one, GDevelop Multiplayer features can be used for building your game.
 Multiplayer works well with [Player Authentication](/gdevelop5/all-features/player-authentication) and [Leaderboards](/gdevelop5/all-features/leaderboards).

 It is built to be easy to use, accessible to everyone, and provides a good experience for all your players.